boveus/hyrax-wiki/Add-test-coverage-to-your-Sufia-based-Hydra-Head.md

 Now run `rake spec` again.

-Make sure you have jetty running.
+If you get a Connection Refused error, it's because jetty is not running.

 ### Clean up the test